László Trócsányi: Political career

 On 6 June 2014, Trócsányi was appointed Minister of Justice in the Third Orbán Government.

 As Minister, he initiated legislations that the Juncker Commission brought to the European Court of Justice to scrutinize whether they harmonize with the EU laws or not.
 Among the norms introduced during his tenure were the criminalization of NGOs providing legal assistance to asylum seekers, the amendments to the higher education law that made the Central European University relocate its headquarters from Budapest, and the norms that created legal environment for establishing border transit camps where asylum seekers are detained before a decision is made about whether they are allowed into the country or not.
 A draft law introducing special administrative courts in charge of corruption cases was finally put on hold as the membership of the Fidesz party was suspended in the European People's Party.
 With Trócsányi's approval, Hungary chose to extradite two Russian arms-dealers who had previously arrested in a joint operation of the US and Hungarian police, to Russia rather than to the US.
 Hungary also granted immediate asylum to disgraced former prime minister of North Macedonia Nikola Gruevski, who was convicted in his native country of corruption, while refusing asylum to people fleeing from conflicts abroad.
 The developments in Hungary under his tenure as Justice Minister raised severe concerns as regards the erosion in the rule of law in the country.
 The European Parliament called for an Article 7 procedure to be opened against Hungary for serious breach of the founding EU values during his mandate.

 Trócsányi was the lead candidate of the Fidesz party list at the 2019 European Parliament election, when he was elected a Member of the European Parliament (MEP).

+Commissioner-designate

-Trócsányi has been nominated as EU commissioner from Hungary on 9 September 2019.
+Trócsányi was nominated as the EU commissioner from Hungary on 9 September 2019.
 He had previously considered the vice-presidency of the European Parliament's Committee on Constitutional Affairs.
-He was offered the portfolio of Commissioner for European neighborhood policy and enlargement.
+Ursula von der Leyen offered him the portfolio of Commissioner for European neighborhood policy and enlargement.

-His nomination was criticized by several Balkan scholars and observers, taking account of his role in undermining the rule of law in Hungary.
+His nomination was criticized by several Balkan scholars and observers, taking account of his alleged role in undermining the rule of law in Hungary.

-Von der Leyen defended the choice stating that Hungary's objectives "are clear regarding the integration of the Western Balkans, which are in line with the political agenda of the new European Commission".
+Von der Leyen defended her choice, stating that Hungary's objectives "are clear regarding the integration of the Western Balkans, which are in line with the political agenda of the new European Commission".